-True story, I was the first enterprise salesperson hired at an early stage startup to create the entire function from scratch.
-I negotiated equity upfront as part of my compensation package.
+True story, I was the first enterprise salesperson hired at an early-stage startup to create the entire function from scratch.
+Nothing was in place beyond vision and hope, and all eyes were on me to take that and do my “thing” to validate the market.
+Of course, I negotiated equity upfront as part of my compensation package.

-Fast forward and it was time to grow.
-I had built a solid foundation and revenue was beyond our expectations.
-I referred an old colleague that was offered the same job with thousands of more shares than I had.
+Fast forward, and it was time to grow.
+I worked my tail feather off to build a solid foundation, and revenue exceeded our expectations.
+The business was growing across the board and I brought in an old colleague that was offered a lesser job with thousands of more shares than I had.

-If I’m being honest, I felt slighted and frustrated.
-Most people were telling me to just suck it up and use my negotiating skills to ask for more equity later, but that didn’t sit right with me.
+If I’m being honest, I felt betrayed, slighted, and frustrated.
+Most people told me to suck it up and use my negotiating skills to ask for more equity later, but that didn’t sit right with me.